Chairman and CEO

 Steffens received his Bachelor of Business Administration, Accounting in 1989 from Rider University.

-Henry Juan is an investment banker and attorney serving as Executive Advisor to Strategic Rail Capital where he heads up the investment and merchant banking practice.
-Mr. Juan has over 30 years of experience and a wide range of expertise including maritime, transportation and logistics, business financing, debt restructuring, mergers & acquisitions, capital markets, strategic partnerships, corporate law and contract negotiations.
-Prior to his role at SRC, Mr. Juan has served as Managing Director for multiple LLCs including Seabury Maritime, Young America Capital, and Cypress Associates specializing in infrastructure and transportation investment banking.
+Henry Juan is an investment banker and attorney serving as Executive Advisor to Strategic Rail Finance.
+Mr. Juan has over 30 years of experience in maritime, transportation and logistics, business financing, debt restructuring, mergers & acquisitions, capital markets, strategic partnerships, corporate law and contract negotiations.
+Prior to his role at SRC, Mr. Juan served as an inaugural Board member for the Connecticut Port Authority, an external maritime advisor for McKinsey & Company as well as Managing Director for several investment banking firms including Seabury Maritime, Young America Capital, and Cypress Associates specializing in infrastructure and transportation investment banking.
 Additionally, he co-founded the Maritime, Logistics and Infrastructure Practice at Skyworks Capital where he initiated capital markets and investment banking coverage.
 At Skyworks, Mr. Juan implemented innovative origination strategies and coordinated distribution of all financial products to private equity, hedge fund, and mezzanine investors.